-The best days of the week for listing your home
+The best day of the week to list a home

 Depending on where you live, putting your home on the market on certain days of the week can put thousands of dollars more in your pocket at closing.
 That’s not a bad payoff for simply looking at the calendar.